AntoninMayet/Coding-projects/README.md

 # Coding projects

-__This place is where I'll developpe my projects of any kind__ I make any thing that can seems interesting whatever this word means.
-My goal is to take the documentation of something, understand it and make something with.
-I dont want to look at YouTube video who explains the code and the logic.
+__This place is where I'll developpe my projects of any kind__ I make anything that can seem interesting whatever this word means.
+My goal is to take the documentation of something, understand it and make something with it.
+I don't want to look at YouTube video that explains the code and the logic.
 I want to write it myself.

 ## QRcode generator